 What can I do if I’m injured when hit by a USPS mail truck?

-If you’re injured when you’ve been hit by a USPS mail truck, you can start building your case by:
+If you’re injured in a USPS mail truck accident, you can start building your case by:

-- Referring the insurance adjuster or defense firm to your lawyer
+Referring the insurance adjuster or defense law firm to your lawyer

-The personal injury process is a stressful process.
-The adjuster will use aggressive tactics to try to minimize your case’s value.
-The Kryder Law Group is a leading Illinois law firm focusing on personal injury cases that involve employees of the federal government, as well as other matters that may require litigation in the federal courts system.
-The Kryder Law Group’s attorneys will deal directly with the adjuster or defense firm so that you have the peace of mind that your attorneys are working to maximize the compensation you deserve.
+The Kryder Law Group’s personal injury attorneys will deal directly with the adjuster or defense firm so that you have the peace of mind that your attorneys are working to maximize the compensation you deserve.

 The firm has already helped thousands of Illinois clients recover the benefits they deserve.
-Call us at 312-223-1700 or e-mail us at firstname.lastname@example.org or email@example.com to set up a free and confidential consultation.
+Call us to discuss your case if you were injured in an accident.